 - Safeguarding children and young people policy and procedure (England, Northern Ireland and Wales)

 - Safeguarding children and young people policy and procedure (Scotland)

 We do not actively provide or promote services to young people under the age of 18.
 However, we do not want to exclude young people (aged 16 or 17) from accessing services that would be beneficial to them.

-If a young person enquires about using a service your group provides, or you are considering developing a service for young people, you must contact our Quality and Safeguarding Manager for advice.
+If a young person enquires about using a service your group provides, or you are considering developing a service for young people, you must contact our Safeguarding Lead for advice.
 An individual assessment of each request must be made before you proceed.